 Members are able to use their Crafting skill to make green, blue, red and black dragonhide armour.
 They can also obtain blessed dragonhide armour as a reward from Treasure Trails.
 There are six different blessed sets, each set styled after one of RuneScape's gods.

-Dragonhide coifs can be obtained through the Fist of Guthix minigame.
-The green dragonhide coif is also available to free players.
-These coifs will degrade as they are used, eventually becoming nearly useless.
-Reggie can repair them in exchange for some Fist of Guthix tokens.
+Dragonhide coifs were formerly obtained through the Fist of Guthix minigame and are now crafted in the same way as other dragonhide armour.
+The green and blue dragonhide coifs are also available to free players.
+These coifs will no longer degrade, even on death.
+An uncharged coif, if you happen to have one, can be converted into a regular coif via a right-click option.
 Blessed coifs, part of the blessed dragonhide sets mentioned earlier, are not obtained through this minigame and do not degrade.

 Different pieces of dragonhide armour have different level requirements:

 Very lucky players may end up finding a piece of extremely rare third-age ranger armour after completing a Treasure Trail.
 This armour requires level 65 Defence and level 65 Ranged to wear.
 Its bonuses are slightly better than those of blessed dragonhide armour.
 Because of its expense it is used mainly to show off wealth rather than for functional use.

 Armadyl Armour (members)

 Those who are brave enough to challenge the forces of Armadyl within the God Wars Dungeon may be lucky enough to acquire pieces of Armadyl armour.
 This type of armour requires level 70 Defence and level 70 Ranged to wear.
 The pieces can only be dropped by Kree'arra, Flight Kilisa, Flockleader Geerin and Wingman Skree.
 Armadyl armour offers the best stat bonuses out of all non-degradable ranger armour.